andrepolischuk/andrepolischuk.github.io/notes/personal-should-be-a-personal.md

 _August 15, 2017_

+In this article I describe rules for keeping personal data for yourself.

 We send messages by centralized messengers.
 We post thoughts by centralized blogs or socials.
 We sync personal photos by centralized clouds.